swcarpentry/DEPRECATED-bc/novice/r/02-func-R.md

 <pre class='in'><code>center <- function(data, desired) {
-  # return a new matrix containing the original data centered around the
+  # return a new vector containing the original data centered around the
   # desired value.
   new_data <- (data - mean(data)) + desired
   return(new_data)
 }</code></pre>

 > **Tip:** Formal documentation for R functions is written in separate `.Rd` using a markup language similar to [LaTeX][].
-You see the result of this documentation when you look at the help file for a given function, e.g. `?read.table`.
+You see the result of this documentation when you look at the help file for a given function, e.g. `?read.csv`.
 The [roxygen2][] package allows R coders to write documentation alongside the function code and then process it into the appropriate `.Rd` files.
 You will want to switch to this more formal method of writing documentation when you start writing more complicated R projects.